 Can You Let Lurchers Off Their Leash?
 [ANSWERED]

-The answer to if you can let your lurcher off their leash is a complicated one.
-If you are in an unfenced area, it is not recommended to let your dog off-leash because they have an incredibly strong prey drive that is really hard to break if something catches their attention.
+The answer to whether you can let your lurcher off their leash is a complicated one.
+If you are in an unfenced area, it is not recommended to let your dog off-leash because they have an incredibly strong prey drive that is hard to break if something catches their attention.

 As pet owners, we struggle with balancing wanting to keep our dogs safe while understanding that they need exercise – some of the best types of exercise is off-leash running.
 That helps the dog to burn way more energy than if they were on a leashed walk, but you also want to make sure that if your dog is off-leash you can still control their behaviors.
 If you have a lurcher, this is even more important because they can be very fast dogs – if they get off-leash, you may not be able to catch up to them!